EPERLab/CLEW/docs/fichas/09_Extraction.rst

 FixCost[r,t,y]
 ---------

-The fix cost is given in MUS$ per Mha.
-This information is a percentage of 43% of the capital cost was assumed
+The fix cost is given in MUS$ per km3.
+In this case, the model assumes a 43% of the capital cost as the fixed cost.

 .. table::
    :align:   center